T cell receptor genetics

 T CELL RECEPTOR

-There are two types of T cell receptors (TCRs) (see "Normal B and T lymphocyte development"):
+There are two types of TCRs (see "Normal B and T lymphocyte development"):

 ●The minority of circulating T cells bear a different type of TCR made up of two chains, called gamma and delta (TCR1).
-T cells bearing TCR1 constitute only 3 to 5 percent of the total population in the circulation, although they may predominate in some tissues (eg, intestinal mucosa).
+However, T cells expressing TCR1 may predominate in some tissues (eg, intestinal mucosa).

 As with immunoglobulins, each TCR chain is encoded by multiple rearranging gene segments.
 The rearrangement process leads to diversification of the assembled genes through differences in the manner in which gene segments are joined in each cell undergoing its own unique rearrangement events.
 (See "Structure of immunoglobulins".)